Best Dressed At the Revival

-A top team of fashion experts were on the lookout for the most stylish vintage ladies and dapper gents over the 2012 Goodwood Revival.
-Our Best Dressed Man and Lady Awards saw the most stylish ladies and gents selected by a panel of judges and the winners took home our new Goodwood Style Guide, the finest Veuve Clicquot champagne, Singleton of Dufftown malt whiskey and flowers.
+A top team of fashion experts will be on the lookout for the most stylish vintage ladies and dapper gents over the Goodwood Revival.
+Our Best Dressed Man and Lady Awards will see the most stylish ladies and gents selected by a panel of judges and the winners will take home some exciting prizes.

 Take a look at the best dressed competition Judges:

 Fashion photographer and creator of Men's File and Men's File Archive, Nick has been involved in the Revival style scene since the late 1970s.
 Clements' expertise cover the full gamut of vintage style and includes all elements of fashion associated with period cars, bikes and bicycles.
 It was Clements, in the role of Editor, who partnered Dan Black in the creation of the Goodwood Style Guide.

 Renowned fashion photographer, Matt Hind is one of the main contributors to mid-century style journal Men's File.

 Mr Hind is the principle photographer covering the Best Dressed event.
 Not many organisations can boast a current Vogue photographer as part of their team but, as usual, Goodwood is the exception.